michaelkeeling/saturn2017-architecture-functional-workshop/README.md

 Traditionally, software architects have paid little attention to functional programming.
-The choice of programming language and style (e.g. OO, functional, procedural) has long thought to be a choice made within a module, while software architecture is how those modules are put together.
+The choice of programming language and style (e.g. OO, functional, procedural) has long been thought of as a choice made within a module, while software architecture is how those modules are put together.